 Meet the Race Team

 We are a small group of sled dogs here at Shady Pines, with 16 racing dogs and puppies.
-Of the 16 dogs in 2016-7, 13 of them are veterans on the main race team, and the other three are the yearlings Victor Hugo and Bonobo, and the new-to-racing Vega.
+Of the 18 dogs in 2018-9, 13 of them are veterans on the main race team, four of them are brand-new to the team, and one of them is young Willie Nelson Jr.

 Click on the adorable faces below to read more about the personalities that make up Shady Pines.